locustio/locust/docs/testing-other-systems.rst

 gRPC
 ====

-We can also build a `gRPC <https://github.com/grpc/grpc>`_ User.

-Lets assume we have a gRPC server that we want to load test:
+Lets assume we have a `gRPC <https://github.com/grpc/grpc>`_ server that we want to load test:

 .. literalinclude:: ../examples/grpc/hello_server.py

-The generic gRPC User base class sends events to Locust using an `interceptor <https://pypi.org/project/grpc-interceptor/>`_:
+The generic GrpcUser base class sends events to Locust using an `interceptor <https://pypi.org/project/grpc-interceptor/>`_:

 .. literalinclude:: ../examples/grpc/grpc_user.py